d3centr/dap/superset/README.md

 ### Memory/CPUs/Executors
 Add `-c <config name>` above to set non-default resources loaded from `spark/sparkubi/config`.

 *Note*: when a new configuration is applied to a running sparkubi app, `sparkubi-thrift` job in `spark` namespace must then be deleted for changes to take effect.
-This will restart Spark Thrift Server through `sts-controller` in sparkubi chart.
+The `sts-controller` in sparkubi chart will restart Spark Thrift Server with the new config.

 ## Dashboard export/import